ContentSquare/chproxy/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: ask a question about the behavior of chproxy or the documation
+about: ask a question about the behavior of chproxy or the documentation
 title: '[QUESTION] <title>'
 labels: ''
 assignees: ''